Hoeven: Events

 Two four-day tournaments where competitives need to walk or cycle a certain distance in four days in different categories.
 In the case of the cycling event (Fietsvierdaagse), people can choose from a distance of 25, 40, 60 or 100 kilometre per day.
-In the case of the walking event (Wandelvierdaagse) you can choose between 5, 10 or 15 kilometre distance per day.
+In the case of the walking event (Wandelvierdaagse), people can choose between 5, 10 or 15 kilometre distance per day.
 Once a competitive has managed to drive or walk the same distance for four days in a row they earn a medal.